Bane (band): History

+Influences

+They have cited influences including Unbroken, YDI, Chain of Strength, Void, Hatebreed, Burn, Underdog, Youth of Today, Rites of Spring, Minor Threat, the Cro-Mags, Embrace, Walter Schreifels's work in Quicksand and Dave Smalley's work in Dag Nasty, All and Down by Law.

 Straight edge

 In an early album Bane claimed straight edge, however it was never their main lyrical focus.
 The current original members are straight edge; Bob Mahoney and Stu are not.
 They still perform early songs with straight edge references, such as "Count Me Out" which includes the lyric "Just like this X on the back of my hand, I'm not going nowhere".
 However the lyrics to the song "Wasted On The Young", on Bane's album The Note can be interpreted as criticism of people who ignorantly claim straight edge too early in their life.